jeffbass/com-yin-yang-ranch/docs/solar/index.md

 # Solar Power runs Yin Yang Ranch

-## Yin Yang Ranch is in Southern California and gets lots of sunny days.
-Our house
+## Yin Yang Ranch is in Southern California
-is a long ranch house with lots of roof facing East and South.
-We put on 20kW of solar panels about 20 years ago.
+We get lots of sunny days.
+About 285 sunny days per year.
+Our house is a long ranch house with lots of roof facing East and South.
+We put 20kW of solar panels on our roof about 20 years ago.
 We produce 2-3 times as much electricity as we use.

 ![Solar panels](../images/solar-panels.jpeg)